Listen: Chris Witts presents Morning Devotions. (Airing daily on Hope 103.2 and Inspire Digital at 9am)

 Did you know that in Antarctica there are four months of the year when it’s completely dark for 24 hours every day?
 It would be quite unnerving to live in that place.
 A few years ago, a reporter who was there on assignment said, “We saw the sun on the 20th April, and we won’t see it again until the 20th August.”

 Living in extended periods of darkness must be difficult, and yet that’s what it’s like for many people who live in the darkness of the soul.
 Their life is full of inner darkness, and they say, Where is God when I need Him?
 Why is God silent all the time?

-I want to talk today and tomorrow about the darkness of God’s silence because I sense many people ask this same question: Where is God when I need Him?
+I want to talk about the darkness of God’s silence because I sense many people ask this same question: Where is God when I need him?

 Author C.S.
 Lewis went through a time like this when his wife died, and he wrote a book called, A Grief Observed;

 When you go to God when your need is desperate when all other help is vain, and what do you find?
 A door slammed in your face.
 God is silent.
 There are no lights on in the windows.

 Lewis went through a terrible darkness of the soul when he questioned his faith in God.
 Gradually he found grace to continue his silent journey through the dark night, believing that one day the sun would shine again.

 The Psalmist in the Old Testament knew this as well.
 He longed for God’s presence.
 He said in Psalm 42 (TLB): “Yet I am standing here depressed and gloomy…All your waves and billows have gone over me, and floods of sorrow pour over me like a thundering cataract…O God my Rock, I cry, why have you forsaken me?” (verses 6, 7, 9).
 His enemies taunted him, saying there was no God and that God had deserted him and he believed them.
 In verse 3, he says, “Day and night, I weep for his help.”